 You can’t create a flourishing relationship by only fixing what’s wrong.
 But it’s a start.
 To create sustained improvement in your relationship you need:

-off will be time.
+relationship you desire.
+The first tradeoff will be time.
 It takes time to create a relationship that

 flourishes: time to be together, time to play, plan, coordinate,